Royal Mail Group privacy notice

 Royal Mail Group

-Right to complain to the supervisory authority
+Your right to complain to the Information Commissioner’s Office

 Information Commissioner’s Office

-12. Changes to our privacy notice
+13. Changes to our privacy notice